yurivish/made-of-bits/README.md

 # To do
 [] look through package.json and understand the meaning & purpose of every field.
 Some were just copied from https://vitejs.dev/guide/build.html#library-mode...
+[] For performance, investigate using bid operations to cast intermediate results to unsigned integers because this might enable jit optimizations.
 [] play around with an `Opaque<x>` style nominal type thing but just using type coersion: `x as SelectSample` where `SelectSample` has no methods, and is not also a number.
 Then cast back when we know, inside the function that accepts `SelectSample`s.

 # Documentation